alexandremr01/stock-scout/README.md

 docker-compose up back
 ```

-Now you can view the production Vue application at `127.0.0.1:8000`, and the development application at `localhost:8080`.
+Now you can view the django admin site at `0.0.0.0:8000/admin`, and the vue application at `localhost:8080`.

 # Deploy

 Deploy is automatic with pushes to main.
 Production uses `Dockerfile.prod`.

+To view in production, access `https://stock-scout.herokuapp.com/`